 The titles Naturopathic Doctor and Doctor of Naturopathic Medicine are regulated titles under the Board of Directors of Drugless Therapy – Naturopathy.
 Do not be confused with other titles like Natural Medical Doctor, Natural Doctor, Doctor of Natural Medicine, Holistic Practitioner, or Holistic Doctor, which are NOT regulated by the board.

-For insurance purposes, naturopathic treatments must be administered by a licensed naturopathic doctor.
+For insurance purposes, Naturopathic treatments must be administered by a licensed Naturopathic Doctor (all of our practitioners are licenced).